awwright/magnode/README.md

 Welcome to Magnode, the semantic, event-driven content management system.

-Magnode is a framework and an application designed to format and edit data.
-It represents data using RDF, Resource Description Framework, and formats those resources when they are dereferenced (meaning, requested).
+Magnode is a framework and application that formats and edits resources.

 ## Information